geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 There are currently two ways to convert an LDAP group to GeoNetwork Groups/Profiles.

 -   The `LDAPRoleConverterGroupNameParser`, which works the same as the original LDAP configuration.
 It uses a regular expression to parse the LDAP group name into a GeoNetwork Group/Profile.
-This will convert the LDAP role `OR` into the GeoNetwork group `AL` with Profile `r.`
+This will convert the LDAP role `GCAT_GENERAL_EDITOR` into the GeoNetwork group `GENERAL` with Profile `Editor`.

     ``` xml
     <bean id="ldapRoleConverterGroupNameParser"  class="LDAPRoleConverterGroupNameParser">